Taketomi Island (Taketomijima) 竹富島

 A 15-minute walk from the ferry port will bring you to the village, a beautifully preserved example of traditional Okinawan architecture.

 Walk the sunbaked streets among the single-story houses—surrounded by stone walls and covered with red tiled roofs—and you'll soon be swept away by the beauty of the Okinawan landscape.
-Look for statues of shisa, which are half lion and half dog, and guard in pairs against evil spirits.
+Look for statues of shisa, which are lions, and guard in pairs against evil spirits.

 Where the buffalo roam